 How can we help you?

 If someone close to you has passed away, you may have some concerns about how their estate will be managed and distributed.
-Peter Sgro and the RNG Lawyers disputes team can advise you if you are concerned that:
+The RNG Lawyers team can advise you if you are concerned that:

 - the Will is not valid